acarusillo/learningmateriallist/README.md

 ## College Coursework
 - [ ] CS-255 System Analysis and Design: Project 2 in progress.
-- [ ] CS-305 Software Security: In the process of withdrawn

 ## Completed
 - [ ] MS AI-900 exam prep (Coursera) > [Coursera] Passed the AI-900 exam.